NightFeather0615/NightFeather0615/README.md

 ## Info
 Uh, I have no idea why you will come here, whatever, nice to meet you!
-My name is NightFeather, a student from Taiwan.
+My name is NightFeather, a 16 years old student from Taiwan.
 Trying to figure out Python, JavaScript, HTML and CSS, oh, almost forgot English.

 My bot uwu